teerasej/blockchain-beginner/README.md

-# blockchain-beginner
+# Blockchain for Beginner

-Example code workshop for Blockchain for developer training at https://www.nextflow.in.th
+Example code workshop for Blockchain for developer training by https://www.nextflow.in.th

 ## Resource